-At Westbourne Park Psychology, our psychologists offer a number of treatment approaches.
+At Westbourne Park Psychology, our psychologists offer a number of treatment approaches, for everyday problems and for anxiety and depression.
 We make these treatment approaches as accessible as possible by providing after-hours psychology, so you can improve your well-being on your own schedule.
 Click on the names of any of the treatment approaches listed below to get more information about that approach.

 a) teaching you psychological skills to deal with your painful thoughts and feelings effectively – in such a way that they have much less impact and influence over you (these are known as mindfulness skills).